Search

 }

-If the default Accepts & Produces metadata is not to your liking or seems to be producing 415 - media type not supported responses, you can clear the defaults and do it all yourself by setting the clearDefaults argument to true:
+If the default Accepts & Produces metadata is not a good fit or seems to be producing 415 - Media Type Not Supported responses, you can clear the defaults and set them up yourself by setting the clearDefaults argument to true:

 public override void Configure()